bnidam/Stock-analysis/README.md

 ## Refactoring Process
 From a high level view, both sets of code produce the same results: a list of stock tickers with their total daily volume for a given year and the percent return for that year.
 The percentage return is column is conditionally formatted to quickly show positive and negative returns by color - green or red, respectively.

-In the original code, the process identifies the first ticker names, collects the volume numbers, collects the starting and ending prices, calculates the return, and puts that information into the designated cells for the first ticker name, moves to the next ticker name, and so on through the list of twelve ticker names in the data.
+In the original code, the process identifies the first ticker name, collects the volume numbers, collects the starting and ending prices, calculates the return, and puts that information into the designated cells for the first ticker name, moves to the next ticker name, and so on through the list of twelve ticker names in the data.
 With this method, the code moves through the data twelve times.

 In the refactored code, the same identification, collection, calculation, and output is accomplished by moving through the data only one time, addressing each of the stocks simultaneously.

-The two sets of code are included at the bottom of this file as OriginalCode and Refactored code.
+The section of code that was changed in the refactoring is included at the bottom of this file: original code and refactored code.

 ## Results
 Both sets of code include a timer for the processing time that shows in a message box when the run is complete.
 Below are two images for each code (original first, then refactored) showing the processing time.
 Note that the stock analysis values are identical in all of the images, meaning that the original code and the refactored code produce the same results.

 Original code:
 ![Run Time for 2018 using Original Code 1](https://github.com/bnidam/Stock-analysis/blob/main/Resources/2018RunTime_AllStocksAnalysis.png)
 ![Run Time for 2018 using Original Code 2](https://github.com/bnidam/Stock-analysis/blob/main/Resources/2018RunTime_AllStocksAnalysis2.png)